PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

   f.
 For the “trustedSource” parameter, enter a Trusted IP address to allow access to the NAT instance.

   g.
-For the “NatInstanceAmi” parameter, enter the AMI ID to be used to launch the NAT instance.
-This NAT instance will be used to connect to the PA Mgmt interface.

-  h.
 In the “NatInstanceType” parameter dialog box, specify the instance type to use for the NAT instance.

-8. Then click on “Next”.
+8. Then click “Next”.

 9. Optionally, enter tags for your stack and then click on “Next”.
 ![alt text](images/stack_tags.png "Tags")